Silicon-Valley-Pre-Internship/Linist/README.md

-# 📸ON THE LINE : An extension of my memory
+#ON THE LINE : An extension of my memory

-'On The Line📸' *is a mobile service that automates line drawing.*
+'On The Line📸' *is a mobile automation service changes image to line drawing.

- You can convert photos into line drawing images in any style you want, and share them with your friends by posting them on your account.
+If you give photos to the service, you can print new photos turned into line drawing.
+Also you can keep the converted images in application and share it with friends allowed to approach.

+Here's an example of the service.

  ## ⚡TEAM _ LINIST⚡